jakobbskov/sovereign-strength/docs/systemnote.md

 The main documented file types are:

 - `user_settings.json`
-- `exercises.json`
+- exercise definition files / seed exercise data
 - `workouts.json`
 - `checkins.json`
+- `recovery.json`
+- `runs.json` where relevant

 Those structures are described in more detail in `docs/data-model.md`.

 ## Current limitation boundary

-The currently documented system does not yet claim to fully implement:
+The current implementation is stronger than a simple readiness-only planner, but it does not yet claim to fully implement:

 - long-term trend analysis
 - stagnation detection
-- deload automation
-- adaptive program restructuring
+- adaptive program restructuring in a fully general sense
+- explicit local injury profile tracking
+- side-specific soreness or tissue tolerance tracking
+- mature local vulnerability override rules
-- full cardio support
+- full cardio support in every layer

-Those belong to later development stages unless and until they are documented as implemented.
+Movement-family-aware planning is real.
+A full tissue-aware protection model is not yet documented as complete.

 ## Versioning rule